sanjitprd777/LuckyDraw/README.md

 # 3. Design an API which allows users to participate in the game.
 Once a user has participated with a raffle ticket, she shouldn’t be able to participate again in the same event.

-* First we check if user has any ticket left in their account
+* First we check if user has any ticket left in their account, if not we won't allow participation

 ![alt text](https://github.com/Sanjit-Prasad/LuckyDraw/blob/main/images/3.1.png?raw=true)

 * Then user can participate by click on "Participate" button for any active events